Homeโ€บArticlesโ€บHow Toโ€บHow to Read a Gas Bill

 One therm equals 100,000 BTU, roughly the heat energy content of about 100 cubic feet of natural gas, or approximately 29.3 kWh of equivalent energy.
 The [Natural Gas Unit Converter](/natural-gas-converter/) shows this kWh equivalent directly if you want a more intuitive reference point.

-You can estimate cost by multiplying your therm usage by your utility's per-therm rate (found on your bill or utility website), though most bills also include fixed delivery charges and taxes on top of the usage-based charge.
+Multiply your therm usage by your utility's per-therm rate, found on your bill or utility website, to get a rough estimate.
+Most bills also include fixed delivery charges and taxes on top of the usage-based charge, though.
 The converter here handles the unit conversion; your specific per-therm rate comes from your utility's published pricing.

 Cubic metres are the standard volume unit outside the US, used by utilities in most other countries, while CCF and therms are largely US-specific billing conventions.
 The [Natural Gas Unit Converter](/natural-gas-converter/) includes cubic metres specifically to bridge this gap for anyone comparing bills across countries.